Murtagy/blog/content/simple_code_polymorphism.md

 Tags: simplicity, python

-Uncle Bob and some other people claim that polymorphism is a default way to structure code.
+Uncle Bob and some other people claim that polymorphism is the default way to structure code.
 I want to explore this idea a little bit.

 Let's take the example from the book (Chapter 3 Functions, Switch Statements ),